How to target information to garner more attention and interest in your projects, values, and goals.

 A federal system of this type guarantees increased activity and thus a greater level of attention.

 Differentiation like this means that not a lot of news will be left over to broadcast to everyone.
 The method using many news items targeted at small groups is becoming increasingly relevant and attracts more attention in the overall system.

 Here, take a look at this intranet screenshot from my computer.
 You can see from the positioning on the tiles that the top-down messages are always at the top and have a longer dwell time as a result.
 The departmental and location-specific information, on the other hand, passes through faster.

 Source file: https://seibert.biz/intranetnewspersonalisierung

 In this split, top-down messages are given priority and are visible longer.
-Most intranets even have an option for pinning messages to the top both temporarily and permanently.
+Most intranets even have an option for pinning messages to the top either temporarily or permanently.
 Then the corresponding news is stuck at the top for a defined period of time.
 I don’t think much of this to be honest – even though our own solution has exactly the same feature because many of our customers have requested it.
-But it is a little bit like the New York Times printing the same front page for three days running.
+But it’s a little bit like the New York Times printing the same front page for three days running.

 Link to this page: https://seibert.biz/intranetbooknews